It is currently unknown why the CIA needed a 'chinese copy' of an existing

 was then called SRS-53.
 2

 The NRP spent most of 1978 on the development of the various parts of the system, whilst simultaneously fine-tuning the analysis.
-In February 1979, the NRP is ready and submits the final version of their extended analysis in a 28 page report, complete with full circuit
+In February 1979, the NRP was ready and submitted the final version of their extended analysis in a 28 page report, complete with full circuit